 - A Timeline for your Global Entry Semester Preparations (revised for Fall 2018)

-- Student Visa for France and Spain.
+- Student Visa for Spain.
 All GES students must have a passport valid for six months beyond your return from abroad (valid through the end of June, next year, 2019).
 If you do not have a passport, or it is expiring before the end of June 2019, please apply or renew now.
 A valid passport is necessary to apply for a student visa.
 More information on applying for your student visa, along with forms and official letters from Colby will be mailed to you in early June.

 - Student and Parent Handbooks (mailed by early June)